SilentRhetoric/DeChametzMe/README.md

 ## Decentralized Sale and Repurchase of Chametz

-DeChametzMe is a way to sell your chametz on blockchain without another person.
+DeChametzMe is a way to sell your chametz without another person by selling it to a smart contract on a public blockchain, Algorand MainNet.

 ### Chametz and Passover